Engee documentation

 Parametrization: tabular characteristics

-parameterization: tabulated values of convective heat transfer coefficients and fin efficiencies
+Parameterization: tabulated values of convective heat transfer coefficients and fin efficiencies

-• Convective heat transfer coefficient as a function of fluid velocity (for forced convection) and the difference between the enclosure temperature and ambient temperature;
+• Convective heat transfer coefficient as a function of fluid velocity (for forced convection) and the difference between the enclosure temperature and the ambient temperature;

 The equation for calculating the dissipated heat is as follows: